GooseCoder/autocomplete/README.md

 Since this project has been created using the create-react-app tool, \
 it can be ejected and use a custom webpack configuration.

+## Troubleshooting

+If for some reason the application fails to start please remove the node_modules folder and reinstall the dependencies again with `npm install`

 ## Usage

 A user needs to write a string using the input text and select an entry from the result list